asteris-llc/converge/docs/content/resource-authors-guide.md

    [`resource.StatusWillChange`](https://godoc.org/github.com/asteris-llc/converge/resource#StatusLevel)
    or
    [`resource.StatusCantChange`](https://godoc.org/github.com/asteris-llc/converge/resource#StatusLevel),
-   the Status will always show up as having changes.
+   the Status will always show up as having changes
-1. Otherwise, if there are any diffs which say that they contain a difference, the Status will always show as having changes.
+1. Otherwise, if there are any diffs which say that they contain a difference, the Status will always show as having changes

 ### Dealing with Errors